-In the previous lines the speaker is wishing to be owned by his lover, but as he is apt to do, he reneges on this wish and demands his free will in the beginning of this section, but thats not quite all.
+In the previous lines the speaker is wishing to be owned by his lover, but as he is apt to do, he reneges on this wish and demands his free will in the beginning of this section, but that’s not quite all.
 He wants his free will, but along with it, he wants a clear path he can follow; one that leads him to action.

 So far the speaker has contradicted himself a number of times.
 He wants to be alone, but doesn’t.
-He wants to be owned, but doesn’t and finally he wants to has free will to choose his own path, but he also wants that path decided for him.
+He wants to be owned, but doesn’t and finally, he wants to have free will to choose his own path, but he also wants that path decided for him.
 It is clear that whatever emotion he feels for the object of his poem has confused his thoughts.
 The love that he may feel has influenced each decision that he makes and he is no longer able to discern what he actually wants, from what his object of affection may want from him.

 The poem continues, and the speaker expresses his desire during “times that beg questions” to understand what’s going on.
 He wants to be in the “know” or alternative, he quickly inserts, “be alone,” another strong contradiction.

 I want to mirror your image to its fullest perfection,